makrai/notes/futrell-2501-linguists-stopped-worrying.md

     * causal interventions, where model internals are changed
   * Hewitt and Manning, 2019; Chi+ 2020; Voita and Titov, 2020; Manning+ 2020;
     Papadimitriou+ 2021; Ravfogel+ 2021; Lampinen, 2024; Diego-Simón+ 2024
-  * promising avenues for linguistics and cognitive science (see Section 4.2)
+  * promising avenues for ling and cognitive science (see Section 4.2)
 * hE mostly English (or a handful of other langs) as the target (Blasi+ 2022)
   * see Jumelet+ 2025, for a multilingual grammatical benchmark
   * Jumelet, J., Weissweiler, L., and Bisazza, A. (2025).